GrHalbgott/random-walk/README.md

 # Random Walk Simulation

-In this project a simulation of randomized walks is generated.
+In this project plots with simulations of randomized walks are generated.

 ## Description